If you live in a hot and humid climate, air conditioners are the best solution to keep your home cool. But, how does an AC work? Let’s learn.

 The compressor as the name suggests, compresses the gaseous refrigerant increasing its temperature and pressure.

 The condenser is placed outside the room.
 It is at a higher temperature than the surroundings.
 The hot high pressure refrigerant flowing through the condenser coil loses heat to the surrounding.
 A fan helps the process.
-The refrigerant changes to liquid state as it cools.
+The refrigerant changes to a liquid state as it cools.

 The liquid refrigerant (still at high pressure) is made to pass through an expansion valve where its pressure drops.
 As the pressure drops one part of the refrigerant liquid changes to vapour state.
 The energy required for this change of state is supplied by the refrigerant itself, thus decreasing its temperature.